MicrosoftDocs/Advertising-docs/BingAds/bulk-service/campaignscope.md

 ---
-title: CampaignScope Data Object ms.service: bing-ads-bulk-service ms.topic: article
+title: CampaignScope Data Object - Bulk ms.service: bing-ads-bulk-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines an object that identifies a campaign to download.
 ---
-# CampaignScope Data Object
+# CampaignScope Data Object - Bulk
 Defines an object that identifies a campaign to download.

 ## Syntax